 Centralized vs. Local Noise Reduction in Call Centers

-- centralized noise reduction, noise cancellation in contact center
+- contact center

 In this post we will discuss the difference between a centralized vs. a stand-alone solution to perform noise reduction in call centers.
 The need to cancel the noise in contact center is obvious as this noise has a direct impact on customer experience, accuracy of voice analytics, security and overall performance of the call center.
 You are invited to read the post detailing the connection between the noise and ROI in call centers.

 Before we discuss the difference between the two options to cancel the noise, let’s first review the possible types of noise that exists in call center.
 Theoretically there are many types of noise that should be cancelled but only one of them is crucial for call centers.
 The most disturbing type of noise in call centers is ambient human voices.
 This noise is actually voices of other people talking/shouting in the background.
 For example it may be an agent talking on the left or the supervisor shouting in the background.

 A local noise reduction is a noise reduction application that works on a single call.
 It receives as input the audio stream from a single call and is not aware of all other calls that happen simultaneously in the call center.
 Such application has the capability to remove stationary and non-human sounds (e.g. car horn) but it is unable to remove the most disturbing noise in call centers: loud ambient human voices.
 The reason is that a stand-alone application does not have the capability to identify where each human voice is coming from, does it belong to the primary agent or maybe to the agent sitting on the left?